CIA activities in Guatemala: Revelations secured through Freedom of Information Requests

 On May 23, 1997, CIA released 1,400 pages of the 100,000 secret archives on the CIA's involvement in the 1954 Guatemalan coup d'état in response to numerous FOIA requests from the National Security Archive, a non-for-profit research organization and archive located on the campus of George Washington University.
 The release of these classified documents came a full five years after the announcement by the CIA director, Robert Gates, that the CIA would declassify and release information on its post Cold War history.
 Coincidentally, the CIA released the documents "only days after a member of the CIA's own historical review panel was quoted in The New York Times as calling the CIA's commitment to openness 'a brilliant public relations snow job.'"
 The released documents cover the CIA's thought on the intentions of Guatemalan president Jacobo Árbenz.
 He was elected in 1950, "to continue a process of socio-economic reforms... [are disdainfully referred to by the CIA] in its memoranda as 'an intensely nationalistic program of progress colored by the touchy, anti-foreign inferiority complex of the 'Banana Republic'".

-Along the with the release of classified CIA documents and information regarding the operations PBFORTUNE and PBSUCCESS, was information about the perceived threat within Guatemala.
+Along with the release of classified CIA documents and information regarding the operations PBFORTUNE and PBSUCCESS, was information about the perceived threat within Guatemala.
 CIA classified information collected in 1952 displayed the details of the activities within Guatemala.
 After noting that the information had not been officially evaluated, the document highlighted the Communist Party in Guatemala, noting that there were perceived to be "roughly 500 men scattered throughout Guatemala, headed by a commander, whose name is closely guarded."

 While in office Arbenz created an active alliance with the Communist.
 The policies in which Arbenz was implementing in Guatemala, were damaging to the relationship with the United States.
 The United States realized that a hostile government in Guatemala was taking form.
 Although it did not seem like a direct to US security, an intervention needed to be devised to keep the Soviets out of the Western Hemisphere.
 This supposed attack on the US and the Communist Party was not widely known or accepted.
 It was a theory that if the Communist party was growing in Guatemala, it would be a greater threat to the US, due to the close geographical location.
 In a documentary entitled "Arbenz and the CIA, (Guatemala, 1950s)," a KGB Officer, Nikolai Leonov, explained that the Guatemalan Communist threat was not rooted in reality.
 That is, Leonov claimed that the Arbenz political party did not utilize "any logistical support from the Soviet Union."
 He further explained that the two did not have diplomatic relations and dispelled the notion that the Soviets were infiltrating Guatemala.